Menu

 Writing

-At Chorlton CE children are immersed in high quality texts that inspire children to write for a range of genres, with a clear purpose and audience.
+At Chorlton CE children are immersed in high quality, diverse texts that inspire children to write for a range of genres, with a clear purpose and audience.
 Where possible, writing is linked to learning in other areas of the curriculum to help children to make associations.
-Writing lessons follow a phased approach including reading, speaking and listening and writing.
+Writing lessons follow a phased approach including reading, speaking and listening and writing with the explicit teaching of grammar embedded throughout units of work .
 Children have the opportunity to observe teachers modelling writing as well as participating in shared writing activities.
-Throughout the writing process children are encouraged to proof read, edit and re-draft their writing following feedback from their peers and their teacher.
+Throughout the writing process children are encouraged to proof read, edit and re-draft their writing following feedback from their peers and their teacher and have the opportunity to revisit previously taught knowledge and skills to ensure that they develop increasingly complex mental models by integrating new knowledge and prior knowledge and by applying this knowledge for a range of purposes and audiences in their writing.
 Children and peer assess their writing using rules and tools which are displayed in the classroom.
 Published work can be found on displays and is celebrated with the wider school community.

 Handwriting